getzola/zola/docs/content/documentation/getting-started/overview.md

 ### Templates

-Let's now create some templates.
+Let's now create some more templates.
 In the `templates` directory, create a `blog.html` file with the following contents:

 ```html
 {% extends "base.html" %}